 The Music Theory major students can choose to specialise in one of two fields:

-Early music/ historical techniques of composition is offered in conjunction with the Schola Cantorum Basiliensis and the Musicology Department of Basel University.
+Early Music/Historical Composition Techniques is offered in conjunction with the Schola Cantorum Basiliensis and the Musicology Department of Basel University.
 The course allows for a more in-depth engagement with the theory of early music.
 Students will take classes on one of the two courses of their major at the Schola Cantorum, as well as a number of additional courses, such as notation and partimento playing.

 Modules and regulations